OutSystems/docs-product/src/setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md

 ---
-summary: Configure your OutSystems Cloud environments to use your company's domain.
-Keep serving secure applications with SSL certificates.
+summary: Learn how to set up a custom SSL domain in OutSystems Cloud by managing SSL certificates and DNS configurations.
-tags: support-Application_Troubleshooting; support-Cloud_Platform; support-Cloud_Platform-featured; support-Installation_Configuration; support-installation; support-Security; article-page
+tags:
 locale: en-us
 guid: 75f71e55-19e7-4a6a-bd44-f730385acf52
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/ZDYZVg9kmMXl758XX7ytXc/Setup-and-maintain-your-OutSystems-Infrastructure?type=design&node-id=2580%3A4785&mode=design&t=uPq3qCZl7kqIKVy0-1
 ---
 # Use your SSL domain in OutSystems Cloud

 Your OutSystems cloud environment includes a valid SSL certificate with the `outsystemsenterprise.com` domain.
 You can also use your own domain by assigning your SSL certificate to the environment.
 To use your own domain, you must upload your SSL certificate that replaces the `outsystemsenterprise.com` default certificate.